3-24/problem-solving/README.md

 Following example shows simple use case that loads specific source code and testing it.

 ```
+Welcome to the matwaeteul shell.
+Type the filename to start.
+(Ex. ./baekjoon/1092.cpp)
 > baekjoon/13907.cpp
 baekjoon/13907.cpp > code
 (vscode windows are opened and write the source code and test cases)